P2P-Develop/PeyangSuperbAntiCheat/Vulnerabilities.md

 # Overview

 This file lists the detected vulnerabilities.
-Added when the vulnerability reported in the [issue](https://github.com/peyang-Celeron/PeyangSuperbAntiCheat/issues) is confirmed.
+Added when the vulnerability reported in the [GitHub Issues](https://github.com/peyang-Celeron/PeyangSuperbAntiCheat/issues) is confirmed.

 ## Security vulnerabilities